The Covenant in depth

 Special provision

 The second principle of the Covenant is: Special consideration is appropriate in some cases, especially for those who have given most such as the injured and the bereaved.
-Note that the terms ‘special provision’ and ‘special consideration’ are interchangeable and mean the same thing.
+Note that the terms ‘special provision’ and ‘special consideration’ are used interchangeably and mean the same thing.

 Examples of special provision